auc0le/mine-qubic-amd-zluda-rqiner/README.md

   - are working in your homedir,
   - and you are already root (sudo su).

 NOTE: WSL on windows does NOT support pure GPU passthru so ZLUDA will NOT work on Windows WSL.
-Some user's have reported getting this ZLUDA setup to work in base windows but that is beyond the scope of this document.
+Some user's have reported getting this ZLUDA setup to work in base windows and that is beyond the scope of this document but here is what they said: need to have zluda.exe and the dlls it came with in the same directory as the rqiner and load it through powershell.

 # 1. Install ZLUDA
 ## 1.1 Prerequisites